afborchert/lilith/README.md

    the files _C18.Base_ etc. to be present in the current directory or at some obscure path.

+   You might wonder where the _Terminal.sy_ file comes from.
+If a symbol file (with ending “.sy”) is not found, the Lilith emulator looks for an archive named _SYM_ and attempts to extract the requested symbol file from that archive.
+The _SYM_ archive is shipped in _lilith-multipass-modula2-compiler/src/SYM_ but you will not be able to unpack this on modern systems as the _ar_ archive file format has been changed since Unix Edition 7 to accommodate longer filenames.

  * If the compilation was successful (as shown above), we got an object file named _HelloWorld.o_ which by itself alone is not yet executable on the Lilith emulator.
 We can, however, decode